ahayman/ahayman.github.io/_drafts/2021-05-17-the-wandering-inn.md

  - Massive world building: check.
  - Epic with lot's of story lines: check.
  - Fleshed out characters that feel real and undergo authentic transformations: double-check... maybe even triple check.
  - Deep and consistent magic system: well... it's broad.
 Not sure how consistent it is (literally, I'm unsure and I'm disinclined to research it), and there are hints of depth or deeper truths kinda thing, but so far it's mostly just broad.
-Think: a lot of different spells broken up into tiers.
+Think: a lot of different spells broken up into tiers but with only very vague guiding principles.
  - LitRPG: sort of?
 There are levels and they're really important to the world/people/plot.
 But the levelling system itself is simplistic (also a bit random) and there is a distinct lack of the character sheets common to the genre.
 Personally, I consider this a plus; I do not like skimming character sheets.
 Either way, let's call it very, very lite LitRPG.
  - The classic Herione's Journey: check.